-How To Combine Two Duff Posts Into One
+How to Combine Two Duff Posts into One

 Do the Victor’s Write the History?